-While the attendance numbers and excitement around the event created a buzz, the SPCA of Wake County wasn’t celebrating.
-The fundraising team was at a loss as to why such a large crowd wasn’t helping them hit financial goals and maximize ROI.
-So the team quickly agreed something had to change.
+While the attendance numbers and excitement around the event was at an all time high, the SPCA of Wake County wasn’t celebrating.
+The fundraising team was at a loss as to why such a large crowd wasn’t helping them hit fundraising goals.
+So the team decided something had to change.

-“The mobile bidding interface was pretty similar for the users and attendees,” said Amy Crum, Director of Events at SPCA of Wake County.
-“On the backend, however, the simplicity of OneCause was a no-brainer.
-OneCause simply makes our jobs easier; so we have more time to focus on fundraising and trying new ideas.”
+The mobile bidding interface was pretty similar for the users and attendees.
+On the backend, however, the simplicity of OneCause was a no-brainer.
+OneCause simply makes our jobs easier; so we have more time to focus on fundraising and trying new ideas – Amy Crum, Director of Events at SPCA of Wake County.

-“It’s common knowledge that if a supporter can give you $500, they typically have the capacity to give you more,” said Crum.
-“So, we made our tickets $500 a piece, our tables $5,000 a piece, and set an event limit of 350 people.
-The goal was to create an exclusive, competitive environment for our attendees and sponsors.”
+It’s common knowledge that if a supporter can give you $500, they typically have the capacity to give you more, said Crum.
+So, we made our tickets $500 a piece, our tables $5,000 a piece, and set an event limit of 350 people.
+The goal was to create an exclusive, competitive environment for our attendees and sponsors.

 But the team wasn’t done!
-They decided to double down on more changes over the next two years to drive more growth and bigger results.
-They focused on higher end auction items, a new auctioneer that was able to connect donors to the mission, message and impact, plus a variety of new fundraising tactics.
+They decided to double down on more changes to drive more growth and bigger results.
+They focused on higher end auction items, a new auctioneer that focused on mission connection, plus a variety of new fundraising tactics.

-“Sometimes you need to make that big scary leap,” said Crum.
-“You need to be able to trust that you have the right people in the seats to be able to hit your goals.
-You need to trust that your platform will work as hard as you do.
-And, you need to trust that no matter what, you’ll be able to top your latest success.
-It’s all about sustainable growth!”
+Sometimes you need to make that big scary leap, said Crum.
+You need to be able to trust that you have the right people in the seats to be able to hit your goals and the right technology.
+You also need to trust that your platform will work as hard as you do.
+And, you need to trust that no matter what, you’ll meet your goals.
+It’s all about sustainable growth!